LoginVSI/LE-PBI-Connector/README.md

-# Login Enterprise Power BI Custom Connector
+# Login Enterprise Power BI Custom Report Connector

 ## Summary

-This guide provides step-by-step instructions for setting up and using the **Login Enterprise Power BI custom connector** and also details on the Power BI Template file that is available to leverage dor your Login Enterprise data.
+This guide provides step-by-step instructions for setting up and using the **Login Enterprise Power BI custom report connector** and also details on the Power BI Template file that is available to leverage dor your Login Enterprise data.
 You’ll learn how to:

 - Install and configure Power BI Desktop
 - Download and install the `.mez` connector file
-- Enable custom connector support
+- Enable custom report connector support
 - Authenticate using your Login Enterprise API token

 This connector helps you transform Login Enterprise performance data into actionable insights in Power BI.